 Since writing is a part of communication, why not assign writing tasks for beginners.
 You can do them in class where they have guidance and can be monitored.
 Or, you can give them work to do at home where they can take their time.
 It’s your call.

 This simply means giving learners various contexts with which to practice the language.
-For example, today’s lesson is on ordering at McDonald’s.
+For example, today’s lesson is on ordering at a restaurant.
 Tomorrow’s lesson: Enrolling in the local fitness center.
 Context helps learners connect the dots so to speak.

 General conversations allow intermediate class members to talk about relatively common topics such as what they did yesterday, their family, favorite movies, their favorite foods, etc. Since these are topics they’re familiar with, they’ll have a certain amount of confidence that can be built on via scaffolding.